sjentsch/lsjDocs/Ch02/Ch02_StudyDesign_2.rst

 A **nominal scale** variable (also referred to as a **categorical** variable) is one in which there is no particular relationship between the different possibilities.
-For these kinds of variables it does not make any sense to say that one of them is “bigger’ or “better” than any other one, and it absolutely does not make any sense to average them.
+For these kinds of variables it does not make any sense to say that one of them is “bigger” or “better” than any other one, and it absolutely does not make any sense to average them.
 The classic example for thit is “eye colour”.
 Eyes can be blue, green or brown, amongst other possibilities, but none of them is any “bigger”